 Figure 1 [VN-Model] shows that VN Slicing Service model enables customer to create its VN without having to know the transport underlay details and to indicate its end-points with constraints (e.g., bandwidth, latency, load-balancing, protection, etc.) per VN or VN-member level.
 This model facilitates customer-driven dynamic life-cycle VN service operation.

 The CMI plays an important role interfacing 5G 3GPP mobile network with transport networks.
 From a context of 5G transport network architecture, the CNC is the entity that is responsible for 3GPP access network coordination with transport networks.
 This entity is referred to as Traffic Provisioning Manager (TPM) for 3GPP/5G context.
-Section 4 discusses TPM function in details.
+Sections 3 and 4 discuss TPM function in details.

 3GPP 5G Network Architecture